 Company Attempts Air-Conditioned Clothing

-by Erin Marie Williams
+Erin Marie Williams

 An inflated jacket with arrows illustrating how the fans direct air-flow through the clothing.